• Skip to primary navigation

 Michael Roberts

-In these blog posts, we share tips from our work with marcom teams, including how to evaluate whether or not you need a custom application, how to effectively communicate what you need to developers (whether in-house or third-party), and how to demonstrate value to the C-suite and your customers.
+In our marcom articles, we share tips from our work with marketing and communication teams at medtech companies, including how to evaluate whether or not you need a custom application, how to effectively communicate what you need to developers (whether in-house or third-party), and how to demonstrate value to the C-suite and your customers.

 --Michael Roberts, Marketing Director